rensimlab/rensimlab.github.io/showcase.md

 </figcaption>
 </figure>

 [O'Shea et al. 2015](http://adsabs.harvard.edu/abs/2015ApJ...807L..12O) Calculate the ultraviolet luminosity function for thousands of high redshift galaxies in the Rarepeak, Normal, and Void simulations, and predict a flattening at the faint magnitude end.
-The flattening is caused by the fact that below halo masses of around 3 x 10^8 solar masses, star formation is not continuous.
+The flattening is caused by the fact that below halo masses of around 3 x 10^8 solar masses, star formation is not continuous, reducing the average amount of UV radiation produced per galaxy at the faint end of the luminosity function.